 Web accessibility refers to making web content available and readable to all users, including those with disabilities such as sight or hearing impairments.

 SUNY Cortland is committed to providing all its constituents full access to information, programs and activities offered through the web.
 This effort is pursuant to both New York State policy and federal law, Section 508 of the Rehabilitation Act of 1973.

 An estimated 20 percent of the population in the United States has some kind of disability.
 Accessible websites also benefit users with older browsers and may improve the site's search engine ranking.

 Video content with synchronized audio requires closed captions, and sometimes descriptive audio.
 Audio content without synchronized video typically requires a descriptive transcript.
 Visit the accessibility section of the Promotional Video Guide for more information.

 The SUNY Cortland web presence consists of hundreds of sites that are managed and maintained by the individual departments and sponsoring organizations.
 The quickest way to have a web accessibility issue addressed is to contact the owner of the site directly.
 If the problem remains unresolved, please send notification using our Website Accessibility Feedback Form.

-SUNY Cortland’s website is an official communication tool of the College designed for sharing information with the campus community and its constituents.
+SUNY Cortland’s website is an official communication tool of the university designed for sharing information with the campus community and its constituents.